less_retarded_wiki

 Considering all things mentioned above, here are some concrete things

-of making money on LRS.
+of making money with LRS.
 Keep in mind that a lot of services (PayPal,

 Patreon etc.) listed here may possibly be proprietary and unethical, so always check